blueflightx7/thethingsstack-on-azure/docs/deploy/dashboard-deployment.md

 ## Notes

+- The UI update path is frontend-only.
+For `/api/*`, use the BYO Functions flow above.
 - Entra ID auth is expected to be enabled for the dashboard, but requires an App Registration and SWA auth configuration.
 This guide intentionally deploys the core resources first.
 - The Web PubSub endpoint is provisioned for realtime features; the current UI is a read-only shell with placeholders for Fabric RTI embedding and Digital Twins.
 - Azure Static Web Apps isn't available in every Azure region.
 If you deploy from an unsupported region (for example `eastus`), the template will deploy the Static Web App in a supported region (for example `eastus2`).